VB.Net - Decision Making

 Decision making structures require that the programmer specify one or more conditions to be evaluated or tested by the program, along with a statement or statements to be executed if the condition is determined to be true, and optionally, other statements to be executed if the condition is determined to be false.

-VB.Net provides following types of decision making statements.
-Click the following links to check their detail.
+VB.Net provides the following types of decision making statements.
+Click the following links to check their details.

 |An If...Then statement consists of a boolean expression followed by one or more statements.|